-Bear Glacier Tours and Activities
+Bear Glacier Tours and Tickets

 Not far from the town of Seward, there are nearly 40 glaciers making up an icefield that spans more than 300 square miles, all contained within Kenai Fjords National Park.
 The largest of these is Bear Glacier.

 It's not far from Seward to Exit Glacier, the most easily accessible glacier in the park, but it's also possible to reach Bear Glacier from Seward – if you head out on the water.
 You can go on cruises that visit the many fjords in the park, and you can even go sea kayaking through the fjords.